thollaar/BUAN5405-docs/Syllabus.md

 * **Do your own work.** There is no professional benefit to pretending that somebody else's work is your own.
 We will follow the university's academic honesty policy to the letter.
 In addition you will have to swear to the following pledge on any graded work:
   > On my honor as a Fairfield University student, I have neither given nor received any unauthorized aid on this assignment.

     The pledge is a contract.
 Failure to comply will result in an F for the course.
-So, try to avoid even the apearance of misconduct.
+So, try to avoid even the appearance of misconduct.

 * **Be a good teammate and class citizen.** Free-riding and other unprofessional behavior will result in immediate consequences, which may include failing the course.